IO500/io500/README.md

 After a run is completed, the score obtained and the configuration file can be verified to ensure that it wasn't accidentially modified.

+You can either use the full-featured io500 application:

 $ ./io500 config-test-run.ini  --verify result.txt
 config-hash = 1065C0D
 score-hash  = C97CC873
 [OK] But this is an invalid run!

+Or the lightweight verification tool which has less dependencies:
+$ ./io500-verify config-test-run.ini  result.txt

 ## Output